Beulah Annan: The trial

 In the days following her arrest, Annan repeated her statement that she got hold of the gun just before Kalsted grabbed it.
 At her trial, probably following direct advice or at least insinuation from her attorneys, she reverted to her claim that she hardly knew Kalsted, who wheedled his way into her apartment and then tried to rape her.
 Her lawyers argued that Kalsted was reaching toward her when she pulled the trigger in self-defense, which explained why the bullet traveled laterally through his torso.
 Prosecutors claimed that Annan shot Kalsted in a rage because he threatened to leave her.
-The trial ended with an acquittal, which should not have been surprising, given the ambiguity of the state's evidence.

-Albert Annan stood by Beulah after her arrest, but there are conflicting reports about how long the relationship lasted following the trial and whether she left him or he left her.
+The trial ended with an acquittal on May 25, 1925.
+24 hours later, she announced, "I am not going to waste the rest of my life with [Albert]—he’s too slow."
+She divorced him in 1926 on the charge that he had deserted her.

 Later life

 In 1927, after her divorce from Annan was finalized, she married Edward Harlib, a boxer.
 Just three months later she claimed that he had been cruel to her and filed for divorce.
-In the divorce settlement, Harlib paid her $5,000 (equivalent to $,000 in current dollars).
-After her divorce from Harlib, Annan was involved with a fourth man, Able Marcus.
+In the divorce settlement, Harlib paid her $5,000 (equivalent to $,000 in 2026 dollars).

 Death

-Annan died of tuberculosis, aged 28, at the Chicago Fresh Air Sanatorium, where she was staying under the name Beulah Stephens, in 1928, four years after her acquittal on charges of murder.
+Annan died of tuberculosis at age 28 at the Chicago Fresh Air Sanatorium, where she was staying under the name Beulah Stephens, in 1928, four years after her acquittal.
 She was returned to her home state for burial in Mount Pleasant Cumberland Presbyterian Church Cemetery, Daviess County, Kentucky.
 Her grave marker incorrectly notes her death as a year earlier, stating it to be March 10, 1927.